Othmar Steinbauer

 Othmar Steinbauer (6 November 1895 – 5 September 1962) was an Austrian composer and music theorist.
 He progressed developments in twelve-tone composition (Klangreihenmusik).
-His own teachers included Joseph Marx, Anton von Webern, Arnold Schönberg and Josef Matthias Hauer.
+His own teachers included Joseph Marx, Anton Webern, Arnold Schoenberg and Josef Matthias Hauer.

 Life

 Othmar Steinbauer was born in Vienna.
 His father was a bank employee, originally from Styria.
 Steinbauer attended teacher training college on the northwest side of Vienna.
 On passing his exams here he volunteered for military service in 1915.
 By the time the war ended, in 1918, he had reached the rank of a junior reserve officer (Oberleutnant).
 He now studied the violin, with both Otakar Ševčík and Gottfried Feist as teachers.
-He also studied music theory with Joseph Marx and later, after 1919, with Arnold Schönberg.
+He also studied music theory with Joseph Marx and later, after 1919, with Arnold Schoenberg.
 In the Society for Private Musical Performances (Verein für musikalische Privataufführungen) he quickly built a reputation for his musical interpretation.
 During 1921/22 he was also playing the viola in the Kolisch Quartet.

 In 1922 he moved north, to Berlin, where he worked as a theatre musician.
 Together with Josef Rufer (1893–1985) and Karl Wiener (1891–1942) and Schoenberg's pupil Max Deutsch (1892–1982), he was a founder of the Society for Contemporary Music Performances in Berlin (Gesellschaft für moderne Musikaufführungen in Berlin).
 In this connection he organised a large number of concert performances.
 However, the peaking of the German inflation crisis forced him to return to Vienna in 1923.

 Between 1924 and 1928 he focused on giving music lessons, both for the violin and for music theory.
 He also studied intensively some issues in music theory.
 Around 1927 he produced a paper entitled "The Nature of Tonality" (Das Wesen der Tonalität), which was published in 1928 by C.H.
 Beck in Munich.
 In it he attempted to provide a philosophical underpinning for tonality based on the idealistic Philosophy of Totality propounded by Othmar Spann, of whose teachings Steinbauer was an enthusiastic adherent between 1925 and 1930.